-- (1) Amounts included in the table above represent the threshold (which we refer to as "downside"), target and maximum potential payout levels related to both the corporate and individual objectives for the fiscal year 2021 under the Company's Annual Cash Plan.
+- (1) Amounts included in the table above represent the threshold (which we refer to as "downside"), target and maximum potential payout levels related to both the corporate and individual objectives for the fiscal year 2022 under the Company's Annual Cash Plan.
 The awards also provide for low and stretch potential payout levels as described under "Key Elements of Executive Compensation Program Annual Cash Incentive Awards" in the Compensation Discussion and Analysis.
-The payment for these awards have already been determined and were paid in February 2022 to the NEOs and disclosed in the Summary Compensation Table. - (2) Each grant vests equally over a three-year period with the first vesting occurring on the one-year anniversary of the grant date. - (3) Stock options vest equally over a three-year period from the date of grant, and options granted to our CEO vest upon the achievement of pre-established annual operating income goals within a three-year period. - (4) In accordance with the provisions of the Omnibus Plan, the exercise price of stock option grants is set using the closing price on the day of grant.
-In the event there is no public trading of the Company's common stock on the date of grant, the exercise price will be the closing price on the most recent, prior date that the Company's common stock was traded. - (5) Represents the aggregate grant date fair value of restricted share, performance share and stock option awards.
+The payment for these awards have already been determined and were paid in February 2023 to the NEOs and disclosed in the Summary Compensation Table. - (2) Each grant vests equally over a three-year period with the first vesting occurring on the one-year anniversary of the grant date. - (3) Stock options vest equally over a three-year period from the date of grant, and options granted to our CEO vest upon the achievement of pre-established annual operating income goals within a three-year period. - (4) In accordance with the provisions of the Omnibus Plan, the exercise price of stock option grants is set using the closing price on the day of grant.
+In the event there is no public trading of the Company's common stock on the date of grant, the exercise price will be the closing price on the most recent, prior date that the Company's common stock was traded. - (5) Represents the aggregate grant date fair value of performance share, restricted stock and stock option awards.
 The fair value of those awards were determined in accordance with ASC 718.
-The assumptions used in determining the grant date fair value of these awards are set forth in the notes to the Company's consolidated financial statements, which are included in our Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC. - (6) The performance shares vest two-and-a-half months after the last day of the three-year performance period.
+The assumptions used in determining the grant date fair value of these awards are set forth in the notes to the Company's consolidated financial statements, which are included in our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC. - (6) The performance shares vest two-and-a-half months after the last day of the three-year performance period.
 The number of shares earned are based on the TSR of the Company's common stock compared to the TSR of a peer group.
-See pages 39 to 41 of this Proxy Statement for additional information. - (7) The performance shares vest two-and-a-half months after the last day of the three-year performance period.
-The number of shares earned are based on the EBITDA Per Share compared to a pre-determined EBITDA Per Share target.
-See page 41 of this Proxy Statement for additional information.
+See pages 37 to 38 of this Proxy Statement for additional information.